 Travelling to Windsor Castle couldn’t be easier; simply catch a train to Windsor & Eton Riverside station before walking the 7-minute journey to reach the castle.

-The magnificent castle has been a royal residence for more than 900 years and is where the Queen spends most of her private weekends, as well as being her official place of residence for a month over Easter.
-As the oldest and largest occupied castle in the world, Windsor Castle is a must-visit for both history enthusiasts and royalists alike.
+The magnificent castle has been a royal residence for more than 900 years, and is the oldest and largest occupied castle in the world.
+Windsor Castle is a must-visit for both history enthusiasts and royalists alike.